karthekeiankr/sap_fiori_practice2/README.md

-Leaverequestmanager app with calender for the leave applied date and approve and reject button at footer.
+Leaverequestmanager app with calender for the leave applied date and approve / reject button at footer.